 Finishing the Pallet Bunnies with Chalk Paint

 How you finish your bunnies depends on if you want to leave it rustic and unfinished or sanded a little and chalk painted.
 Another equally important question is will your bunny be outside and possibly get wet?
-If you like the look of unfinished wood and you are using the bunny inside you are finished, however, if you are using it outside you would need to use this type of water protective finish on it.

-Chalk painting bunny
+Chalk painted bunny

-Easter craft wood bunnies
+wood bunnies

 Easy pallet projects are fun to do together.
-Kids can join you for this scrap wood DIY craft by allowing them to trace the bunny pattern, paint, make the bow and decorate them.
+Kids can join you for this scrap wood DIY craft by allowing them to trace the bunny pattern, paint, make the bow, and decorate them.
 See how to make easy bows here.

-Reclaimed Wood Easter Bunnies With Buffalo Check Bows
+Wood Easter Bunnies

 These easy DIY home decor projects are inexpensive beginner woodworking projects anyone can build.
-The one-board-bench the bunny is standing on is another one of my woodworking easy projects for beginners.
+The one-board-bench the bunny is standing on is another one of my easy woodworking projects for beginners.

 More DIY Craft ideas for reclaimed wood: